Pros and Cons of a Real Estate Agent Career (Updated 2023)

 CONS Of A Real Estate Agent Career

-1) You Are A One Man Show
+1) One Man Show

 While being your own boss gives you a lot of flexibility, it also means there is a huge responsibility as you are running your own show.